Tacloban City

 Strategic Position in Eastern Visayas

-Tacloban City is located on the northeastern tip of Leyte Island, facing Cancabato Bay and the San Juanico Strait.
-It serves as a gateway between the islands of Leyte and Samar, connected by the iconic San Juanico Bridge—one of the longest bridges in the Philippines.
+Tacloban City is located on the northeastern tip of Leyte Island.
+As a city facing Cancabato Bay, it enjoys a strategic vantage point with direct access to the bay.
+It serves as a gateway between the islands of Leyte and Samar, with Samar Island as the neighboring island separated by the San Juanico Strait, highlighting its regional significance.
+The two islands are connected by the iconic San Juanico Bridge—one of the longest bridges in the Philippines.

 Access to Both Land and Sea